kevinolega/callcentertrainingtips/6web/6web-w5.md

 Make corrections to that writing exercise.

-Send me the corrected version.
+Send me the corrected version using Google Docs.

 Part 4: